yegor256/cactoos/README.md

 ```

 ## Dates and Times

 From our `org.cactoos.time` package.

-Our classes are divided in two groups: those that parse strings into date/time objects, and those that format those objects into strings.
+Our classes are divided in two groups: those that parse strings into
+date/time objects, and those that format those objects into strings.

-For example, this is the traditional way of parsing a string into an [OffsetDateTime](https://docs.oracle.com/javase/8/docs/api/java/time/OffsetDateTime.html):
+For example, this is the traditional way of parsing a string into an
+[OffsetDateTime]:

 ```java
 final OffsetDateTime date = OffsetDateTime.parse("2007-12-03T10:15:30+01:00");
 ```

-Here is its object-oriented alternative (no static method calls!) using `OffsetDateTimeOf`, which is a `Scalar`:
+Here is its object-oriented alternative (no static method calls!)
+using `OffsetDateTimeOf`, which is a `Scalar`:

 ```java
 final OffsetDateTime date = new OffsetDateTimeOf("2007-12-03T10:15:30+01:00").value();